stuartellis/stuartellis-site-hugo/content/articles/minikube.md

     minikube config set memory 4096
     minikube config set cpus 2

-To pin the Kubernetes version that Minikube uses, add the _--k8s-version_ option:
+To pin the Kubernetes version that Minikube uses, add the _--kubernetes-version_ option:

-    minikube start --k8s-version=
+    minikube start --kubernetes-version=1.14.2

 Use the _--extra-config_ option to pass other settings to Kubernetes components: